SpineEventEngine/SpineEventEngine.github.io/docs/concepts/identifier.md

 * String,
 * A generated Java class implementing the `Message`.

-We recommend you to select Identifiers for your IDs and encourage using message-based IDs to to make your API `strongly pronounced` and `type-safe`.
+We recommend you to select Identifiers for your IDs and encourage using message-based IDs to to make your API strongly pronounced and type-safe.